Tao-AI-group/Domain_Adaptation_GNN_HIV/README.md

 * GAT: run_chicago_transfer_gat.sh

-# Implementation:
+# Implementation

 ## Packages

-For Domain Adaptation:
+For GAT on individual cities and GNNExplainer:

 Python3.8+, torch 2.0.1+, and corresponding versions of scikit-learn, pandas, and numpy

-For Domain Adaptation:
+For others (baseline LR/RF and all domain adaptation models):

 Python3.6+, Tensorflow1.14+ and corresponding versions of scipy, scikit-learn, numpy,